hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 We've provided a set of deployment templates to speed up the build.
 Once you complete the setup, we'll run through some basic operations to get you familiar with the solution and the underlying AWS services.
 If you want a deeper understanding of how the services work, take a look through the code.
 We've added comments to signpost whats happening in each section.

 {{% notice note %}}
 The solution you are about to deploy is an example.
-Use this lab and the accompanying code to design your own solution that meets your specific cost optimization needs.
+Use this lab and the accompanying code to design a solution that meets your specific cost optimization needs.
 {{% /notice %}}

 Deployment is a three step process.